 Previously, I reviewed papers on chronic lower back pain.
 A further paper, based on the treatment of athletes with a history of this condition, has now come to light.
 It provides further significant clinical evidence to support the view that a specific mobilization-based intervention utilizing an icing/stretching routine significantly improves mobility and reduces pain.

-Moving on to muscle stiffness and soreness arising specifically from eccentric conditioning exercise, a further paper shows a clear advantage to performing specific stretches to hasten recovery and reduce the sensation of these two symptoms when performed during warm-up in sessions subsequent to the eccentric session.
+Moving on to muscle stiffness and soreness arising specifically from eccentric conditioning exercise, a further paper shows a clear advantage to performing specific stretches to hasten recovery and reduce the sensation of these two symptoms when performed during warm-up in sessions after the eccentric session.
 Stretching, in this case, serves to reduce passive muscle tension caused by muscle damage during the eccentric exercise.
 Stretching at the start of a training session is supported in these circumstances.
 Staying with eccentric activity a further study found that this form of exercise when performed at maximal effort could affect both central and peripheral fatigue during sustained maximal voluntary contractions several days later.
-Eccentric training can be very beneficial to an athlete but the timing of it with respect to other activities in a particular competition for example, and the recovery processes need to be carefully considered.
+Eccentric training can be very beneficial to an athlete, but the timing of it with other activities in a particular competition, for example, and the recovery processes need to be carefully considered.